 Add To Favorites

 Could you travel 75,000 miles in 30 years?
 Moroccan traveler Ibn Battuta did—by foot, horse, camel, or boat—in the 1300s.
-Trace his journey and imagine the marvels he saw!
+Invite students to trace his journey and imagine the marvels he saw!

 The legendary Moroccan traveler Ibn Battuta lived by this motto: "Never, if possible, cover any road a second time."
 In 30 years he ventured on horse, camel, foot, and boat.
 Battuta visited countries from Morocco through North and East Africa, Syria, Iraq, Iran, Turkey, India, Indonesia, and into China.
 Imagine traveling more than 75,000 miles—without a car or a plane!

-Read Traveling Man, The Journey of Ibn Battuta.
+Read Traveling Man, The Journey of Ibn Battuta by James Rumford.
 Read and research to learn more about this little-known explorer.
 Trace his journeys on maps before creating a drawing of a fascinating marvel that he visited.

-To frame your picture, draw a rectangle in the center of your paper using Crayola® Colored Pencils.
+Once student research is complete, children will begin their artwork by framing their pictures.
+Ask students to draw a rectangle in the center of their paper using Crayola® Erasable Colored Pencils.
 Within the rectangle, use Crayola Twistables to draw and color a scene from one of the fascinating places Battuta visited.
-Your could draw in corner photos tabs to create a contemporary photo album look.
+Students may draw in corner photos tabs to create a contemporary photo album look.

-Around the frame of your picture, use your imagination to draw swirls of color with Crayola Gel Markers.
-Inside the swirls, write a caption with a Crayola Fine Tip Marker to explain your drawing.
+Around the frame of each picture, suggest students use their imagination to draw swirls of color with Crayola Gel Markers.
+Inside the swirls, write a caption with a Crayola Fine Tip Marker to explain drawings.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step